redimp/otterwiki-documentation/installation.md

       - ./app-data:/app-data
 ```

-The `redimp/otterwiki:2-slim` image is as stable as the 'fat' image, after all it is what is running [otterwiki.com](https://otterwiki.com).
+The `redimp/otterwiki:2-slim` image is as stable as the full image, after all it is what is running [otterwiki.com](https://otterwiki.com).

+> [!TIP]
+> To ensure your application data directory is accessible when using the `-slim` image, make sure user ID 33 and group ID 33 have appropriate permissions.
+You can use the full image to initially set up this directory, then switch to the `-slim` variant.

 ## Kubernetes